 The Galapagos is one of the most inspiring wilderness and wildlife locations for active exploration.
-This journey selects diverse and exciting modes of transport for intimate and exhilarating encounters with habitats and wildlife: from the barren sides of active volcanoes, to the intense vegetation of the Santa Cruz Highlands.
+This journey selects diverse and exciting modes of adventure - including trekking, sea kayaking, mountain biking and snorkelling - for intimate and exhilarating encounters with habitats and wildlife: from the barren sides of active volcanoes, to the intense vegetation of the Santa Cruz Highlands.

 On the Galapagos’s largest island, Isabela, we trek to the perimeter of the world’s second largest volcanic caldera.
 Volcan Sierra Negra is a spectacular feature of the islands, often active and a regular sighting place for wild tortoises.
 The views from here are some of the best in the islands - both of the 6 x 5 mile wide volcanic rim and of the rest of the islands spread out across the Pacific Ocean beneath you.

-Snorkeling is an often unsung highlight of a visit to the Galapagos and on this trip you will have many opportunities.
-Los Lobos, a satellite to San Cristobal, is an excellent snorkeling location and one of the best in this volcanic archipelago for snorkeling with sea lions and hammerhead sharks.
+To Snorkel is an often unsung highlight of a visit to the Galapagos and on this trip you will have many opportunities.
+Los Lobos, a satellite to San Cristobal, is an excellent snorkelling location and one of the best in this volcanic archipelago for opportunites to snorkel with sealions, hammerhead and Galapagos sharks, spotted eagle rays and a array of colourful anemones and sponges which cover the rocks.

 Please note that this itinerary is subject to change without notice due to seasonal changes, last minute weather conditions and the decision of the Galapagos National Park authority and your guides.